DeepSkyForge/GraXpertSuite4PixInsight/README.md

 ## Trouble shooting
-In case of problem, activate debug option in dialog box parameters and post issue here with a copy of PixInsight console logs.
+In case of problem, activate debug option in dialog box parameters and post issue [https://github.com/AstroDeepSky/GraXpert4PixInsight/issues](here) with a copy of PixInsight console logs.